suika2team/suika2/README.md

 This project is a fork from the original Suika2 Visual Novel Engine and [Polaris Engine](https://github.com/polaris-engine-foundation/polaris-engine).

-This project is a fork from the original Suika2 Visual Novel Engine and [Polaris Engine](https://github.com/polaris-engine-foundation/polaris-engine).

 ## Platforms

 Suika2 supports all of the following right out of the box.